[The wicked say to each other],

 We gather here in this Church week by week, we come here because of our faith and we do so in order to pray and worship God together.
 We are Christ's disciples in the world today we are trying our level best to live the way he wants us to live, we try to refrain from struggling for position, we try to live out the prescriptions of the Gospel in our daily lives.
 We know that we frequently fail, but with the help of God we pick ourselves up and start again in the knowledge that we are moving towards the goal for which we long so much.

 If anyone wants to be first he must make himself last of all and servant of all.
 This teaching is at the heart of the Gospel.
 It is Jesus' recipe for discipleship.
-But be careful and notice what it doesn't mean.
+Notice also what it does NOT mean.
 It doesn't mean a Uriah Heep sort of humility.
 It doesn't mean putting yourself down all the time.
-It doesn't mean baseness before others.
-But the actual text says that Jesus wants us to be the servant of all.
-This sounds like a bit of a tall order but it is actually all of a piece with serving Jesus.
-Our master gave his life for the whole human race.
-He valued each and every creature, he served even the lowest of the low.
-He did so not always in the way they expected but he changed their lives and through his actions enabled them to live in a new and better way.
-So we should do no less.
+Still, Jesus wants us to be of service of all.
+This sounds like a bit of a tall order but it is actually an essential part of following him.
+Our master gave his life for our human race.
+He valued each and every person, even the lowest of the low.
+He did so not always in the way they expected but he changed their lives for the better.
+His followers should do no less.
 To put it at its simplest we serve others in the way Jesus serves us.